Our customer care pledge

 We always aim to get it right first time, every time, so that you don’t have to keep contacting us about the same issue.

-We also aim to ensure we understand the real problem and not only help to fix it but also to ensure that we get to the root cause of the issue to avoid it keep happening again, either to you or to someone else.
+We aim to ensure we understand the real problem.
+Not only help to fix it but also to ensure that we get to the root cause of the issue to avoid it keep happening again.

 We always promise to make it easy for you to contact us and to respond to ‘phone calls, emails, letters and other requests for service as quickly as possible.
 Our priority is always to deliver a quality service and this can take time.
 We will do everything we can to keep in contact with you, if it is necessary to do so, and keep you informed of progress.

-If we have no choice but to pass your enquiry on to someone else we will tell you who will be dealing with it, and we will support you to get the help you need.
+If we have no choice but to pass your enquiry on to someone else we will tell you who will be dealing with it.
+We will support you to get the help you need.

 We will always make our services, offices and information as accessible as possible to all our customers.